 - the word “to” that marks infinitives (to walk, to run, to play, etc.).

-Sentence 1 is incorrect because the article the should not be capitalized.
-Notice that the prepositions to and on are correctly lowercased.
+In sentence 1, the article the should not be capitalized.
+Notice that the prepositions to and on are correctly lower cased.

 In sentence 2, the infinitive marker to and the preposition in should not be capitalized.